Eaman20/Project-Purple-Cow/solution.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project Purple Cow

+# Requirements:

 ### Port

-Web App to be Served on the Following Port: 3000
+Web App to be Served on the Following Port: 3000.

-### Assumptions
-NO DB: Needed functionality is accomplished with just the CountApi.

-## Available Scripts

-In the project directory, you can run:
+## Runs Localy with a single startup command

 ### `npm install`
 Downloads the necessary dependencies to run your app.